Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 **Does DASTOR include bulbs?**
 Yes — each DASTOR light comes with 2x GU10 7W 3000K LED bulbs included.

+**Is installation homeowner-friendly?**
+All mounting hardware is included, making installation straightforward for homeowners comfortable with basic electrical work.

 **Is the DASTOR light waterproof?**
 Yes — IP65 rated with die-casting aluminum body and acrylic lampshade.
 Anti-rust, anti-corrosion, and weather-resistant.

-**How long does installation take?**
-All mounting hardware is included, making installation straightforward for homeowners comfortable with basic electrical work.

 **What is the warranty?**
 24-month manufacturer warranty.